itsha123/elite101-coding-assesment-fall2025/README.md

 # Elite 101 Coding Assesment - Class of Fall 2025

-This is the final coding assesment for the Code2College Fall 2025 Elite 101 interview prep class.
+This is the final coding assesment for the Code2College Fall 2025 Elite 101 internship prep class.

 ## Disclaimers